GoldenChrysus/chessground/README.md

 Chessground is designed to fulfill all lichess.org web and mobile apps needs, so it is pretty featureful.

-- Well typed with typescript
+- Well typed with TypeScript
 - Fast.
-Uses a custom DOM diff algorithm to reduce DOM writes to the absolute minimum
+Uses a custom DOM diff algorithm to reduce DOM writes to the absolute minimum.
-- Small footprint: 10K gzipped (30K unzipped).
+- Small footprint: 10K gzipped (31K unzipped).
 No dependencies.
-- SVG drawing of circles and arrows on the board
+- SVG drawing of circles, arrows, and custom user shapes on the board
+- Arrows snap to valid moves.
+Freehand arrows can be drawn by dragging the mouse off the board and back while drawing an arrow.
 - Entirely configurable and reconfigurable at any time
 - Styling with CSS only: board and pieces can be changed by simply switching a class
 - Fluid layout: board can be resized at any time
 - Support for 3D pieces and boards
 - Full mobile support (touchstart, touchmove, touchend)
 - Move pieces by click
-- Move pieces by drag'n drop
+- Move pieces by drag & drop
-  - minimum distance before drag
+  - Minimum distance before drag
-  - centralisation of the piece under the cursor
+  - Centralisation of the piece under the cursor
-  - piece ghost element
+  - Piece ghost element
-  - drop off revert or trash
+  - Drop off revert or trash
 - Premove by click or drag
-- Drag new pieces onto the board (editor, crazyhouse)
+- Drag new pieces onto the board (editor, Crazyhouse)
 - Animation of pieces: moving and fading away
 - Display last move, check, move destinations, and premove destinations (hover effects possible)
 - Import and export positions in FEN notation